yZ1337/Simple-Python-PassList-Generator/README.md

   -a ADD, --add ADD     Characters to use, comma separated -o OUTPUT, --output OUTPUT
-                        File to save the modified words
+                        File to save the modified words -fe FIDNEMAILS, --findemails FIDNEMAILS
+                        Find emails on a website by URL and outputs it to a file.
 ```

 ```